Ajay-kumar-verma/HOOKS-AND-API/hooksandapi/README.md

 - when we have to manage 1 or 2 state then we can use this
 - no Logic or simple logic
 - for local management
+- we should use UseState only when we want to get update and to perform some task
+- Example : If we are not perfoming operation over Email and Password
+- we should not update on each input
+- we should use useRef

 # useReducer